-Bio-pests are usually picky, relying on only one species or a handful of closely related species.
-If an area has many species, the distance between specimens of the same species increases, and insects and diseases cannot hop conveniently from one to the next, decimating an entire species.
+Biopests are usually picky, relying on only one species or a handful of closely related species.
+If an area has many species, the distance between specimens of the same species increases, and insects and diseases can't hop conveniently from one to the next, decimating an entire species.
 Almost every time a species has been wiped out in large numbers, it grew in exclusive stands, such as the American chestnut tree (Castanea dentata, U.S. Department of Agriculture plant hardiness zones 5 through 8), largely eliminated by a host-specific fungus.
-This is also true in the home garden as demonstrated by the demise of photinia (Photinia x fraseri, USDA zones 8 through 9) and Leyland (cypress x Cupressocyparis leylandii, USDA zones 6 through 10).
+This is also true in the home garden, as demonstrated by the demise of photinia (Photinia x fraseri, USDA zones 8 through 9) and Leyland cypress (x Cupressocyparis leylandii, USDA zones 6 through 10).

-Your plants belong to you, but in a larger sense, they serve your community, since diversity is the sum of all our backyards.
+Your plants belong to you, but in a larger sense, they serve your community, since diversity is the sum of all backyards.
 You can preserve biodiversity by abandoning the idea that your garden should resemble your neighbor's.
-Do not plant over-used species, and space related specimens far apart in your yard.
-Visit your local biological gardens for inspiration rather than the local nursery that will likely offer what you see in your neighbors' yards.
+Don't plant overused species and space related specimens far apart in your yard.
+Visit your local botanical garden for inspiration rather than the neighborhood nursery that likely offers what you see in your neighbors' yards.
 Don't plant the same veggies year after year.
-It is worth your time to seek out different species, especially native species; not only will this help in creating biodiversity in your community, but also it will reward you individually with fewer garden pests and plant problems.
+It's worth your time to seek out different species, especially native species; not only will this help in creating biodiversity in your community, but it will also reward you with fewer garden pests and plant problems.